as it turned-out, only a feasibility study

-The feasibility study was conducted entirely on the Nord’s 2nd Christmas, using attractive wood from somebody’s some-assembly-required kitchen furniture found on the road, which I disassembled months or years ago but still retained for a project just such as this, the result being immensely enhanced by the lovely plastic real-wood finish although still obviously the work of an enthusiastic and destructive amateur — just like my organ performances! ...
+The feasibility study was conducted entirely on the Nord’s 2nd Christmas, using attractive wood from somebody’s some-assembly-required kitchen furniture found @ the curb, which I disassembled months or years ago but still retained for a project just such as this, the result being immensely enhanced by the lovely plastic real-wood finish although still obviously the work of an enthusiastic and destructive amateur — just like my organ performances! ...
 And I played the Nord on its new shelf, and it seemed as lovely as ever, and I got the 3rd keyboard and tried it out. ...
 I’ve already ranted about how this kind of tinkering can be self-defeating, because of the inevitable “breakiness” it introduces into my up-to-now mildly-reliable home organ — but I was still curious how nice it would be, whether it’ll be better than without, and I’ve cunningly done the mutilation so it can be reversed without serious harm; or so I jejunely hoped.

-Whether the mutilation reversibility includes the re-heightened Commodore organ bench wasn’t tested.
-The new height of the Nord swell up on my shelf was tiring, so I 3’’-wallboard-screwed the pieces I shaved off from the bench — which I hadn’t saved carefully, but found amongst random scraps in the garage, alone and afraid.
+Whether the mutilation reversibility includes the re-heightened organ bench wasn’t tested.
+The new height of the Nord swell up on my shelf was tiring, so I 3’’-wallboard-screwed the pieces I shaved off from the bench — which I hadn’t saved carefully, but found cowering amongst random scraps in the garage, alone and afraid.
 And it hasn’t fallen over yet! ...
 I got a little extra height back, since I left the slider felt thingeys on the bottom of the previously-shortened surface.
 And, oddly, it really doesn’t look like an atrocity unless I examine it closely. ...
 And the increased height is definitely nicer. ...
 But then my feet are a little too far from the pedals again, so I propped-up the pedal board a bit, which is not quite as silly as it sounds since the alternative’d be lowering both the table + bench and a lot of trouble.
 But it was silly-enough; my pedal glissandos rattled, so I put it back....

 But then behold the third keyboard! ...
 It was exactly as I’ve dreaded: plug-in, configure, chaos! ...
 It is the way of the future children where all is beauty and nothing works. ...
 And I’m an expert. ...
 My M-Audio interface got power-starved when I plugged-in the M-Audio keyboard and was exceedingly unhappy, making little LED-meter blips of pain which, fortunately, I had anticipated and left unamplified and unheard.
 This when I foolishly tried to turn my system off, including the USB hub power, which my USB devices don’t like at all.
 So I rearranged things wildly no doubt making some unknown future crisis worse. ...
-And the keyboard seemed to be just a little taller than advertised, which is unfortunate since it barely fit under my ridiculous shelf, and required the application of beer coasters kept in plentiful supply for tasks such as these.
+And the keyboard seemed to be just a little taller than advertised, which is unfortunate since it barely fit under my ridiculous shelf, and required the application of beer coasters (kept in plentiful supply for tasks such as these).
 But then again, I want it to be close, since everything barely fits, so it’s all probably for the best....